More Details On WXV Announced – Complete 2023 Guide

 Cape Town, South Africa will host the six-team second-level WXV 2 with matches being played across the weekends of 14, 21 and 28 October.

-Italy will have a play-off against Spain to determine the final European representatives in WXV 2 and WXV 3.
+Italy will have a play-off against Spain to determine the final European representatives in WXV 2 and WXV 3 on 22 July in Piacenza, Italy.

-- Teams: Scotland, Italy or Spain, One of (Australia, Canada, New Zealand and the USA), Winners of Asia (Japan), Oceania winners (Fiji, Papua New Guinea, Samoa and Tonga) and Africa winners (South Africa).
+- Teams: Scotland, Italy, USA, Winners of Asia (Japan), Oceania winners (Samoa) and Africa winners (South Africa).

 - Location: Cape Town, South Africa